Configuration File

 These options can be organized by block using a regular expression for each block in order to provide different default values for the different filetypes.

-The global block and command-line options are only taken into account on the first load and not on subsequent loads, when switching between files.
-The regular expression blocks are always taken into account, even when loading further files.
-Please note the regular expressions are not case-sensitive.
+Some options are only taken into account on the first load and not on subsequent loads, when switching between files.

-A typical config file may look like this:
+A typical config file with options may look like this:

 {